 If you are a person with a disability and need help to keep your job, your WorkBC Centre can help you (click here

 Assistive Technology or Employment-Related Disability Supports are available to eligible clients to reduce or remove the impact of disability-related employment barriers.
 Contact these supports to find out how.

 What WorkBC Employment Services offers:

-- one to one employment planning
+- personal employment planning

-- group workshops or individual sessions
+- group or individual workshops

 - job search services